mia-platform/crud-service/README.md

 The service exposes several APIs to communicate with the collections.
 You can send requests as you prefer: you can use curl, use an application such as PostMan, or use the integrated Swagger API Interface accessible to `http://{{url}}/documentation`.

 When the Service is live, every HTTP request executed will be caught by the HTTP Interface that works as a communication channel with the CRUD Service.
 The data included with the request (query parameters, body, commands) is evaluated by the [`QueryParser`](./lib/QueryParser.js) class to verify the query to make sure that every value associated to a specific field is in the correct type.
 Then it's forwarded to the [`CrudService`](./lib/CrudService.js) class to execute the query.
-Result of `GET` requests are passed to the [`ResultCaster`](./lib/ResultCaster.js) class to casts properties in the data with the types defined in the models.
+Result of `GET` requests are passed to the [`GeoPointCaster`](./lib/GeoPointCaster.js) class to casts GeoPoints properties in the data.

 ### Define your collections